NoBrainerORM/nobrainer.io/docs/configuration.md

   config.max_reconnection_tries = 10

   # Configures the durability for database writes.
-  # The default durability is hard, unless when running with Rails in test or
+  # The default durability is :hard, unless when running with Rails in test or
-  # development mode, for which the durability mode is soft.
+  # development mode, for which the durability mode is :soft.
   config.durability = config.default_durability

   # Configures which mechanism to use in order to perform non-racy uniqueness